-Madrid, 12 May 2017 – Health experts have called for intensified efforts to find innovative tools to tackle vector-borne diseases, such as malaria and the Zika virus, and for more research into how to get the best out of new health products once they have become available.
+Madrid – Health experts have called for intensified efforts to find innovative tools to tackle vector-borne diseases, such as malaria and the Zika virus, and for more research into how to get the best out of new health products once they have become available.

 In a two-day conference on innovation in vector control tools, participants emphasized the critical role that innovation plays in mounting an effective global vector control response and in addressing insecticide resistance, which is undermining protective measures such as spraying of homes and sleeping under mosquito nets.

 The conference brought together key stakeholders from the public health vector control community, including international organizations, funding bodies, industry, academics, policy-makers and national programme managers to discuss innovative vector control tools that are at different stages of research and development.

 Malaria, dengue fever, yellow fever, and neglected tropical diseases are all transmitted by “vectors” such as mosquitoes, ticks, flies and fleas.
 Many of these diseases, including the most deadly of them, malaria, are preventable.

 “Vector control tools play a vital role in the control and elimination of vector-borne diseases,” said Dr Antoni Plasència, Director General of the Barcelona Institute for Global Health (ISGlobal), an institute supported by the “la Caixa” Banking Foundation.
 “Future progress against these diseases is threatened by growing insecticide resistance, and outdoor and residual disease transmission.
 Research and development is key to finding solutions to overcome these challenges.”

 The persistence of malaria, which is especially lethal among children under five, and recent outbreaks of Zika virus disease and yellow fever have brought the need for new tools into sharp focus.